Three Worlds (Escher)

 Three Worlds is a lithograph print by the Dutch artist M. C. Escher first printed in December 1955.

-Three Worlds depicts a large pool or lake during the autumn or winter months, the title referring to the three visible perspectives in the picture: the surface of the water on which leaves float, the world above the surface, observable by the water's reflection of a forest, and the world below the surface, observable in the large fish swimming just below the water's surface.
+Three Worlds depicts a large pool or lake during the autumn or winter.
+The title refers to the three perspectives visible in the picture: the surface of the water on which leaves float, the world above the surface, observable by the water's reflection of a forest, and the world below the surface, observable in a large fish swimming just below the water's surface.

 Escher also created a picture named Two Worlds.